adrianhall/develop-mobile-apps-with-csharp-and-azure/docs/chapter3/dataconcepts.md

 The compromise here is to use a globally unique ID.
 The [GUID] is a well-known algorithm and easily generated in offline scenarios.
 This is stored as a string during transfer.

+!!! tip
+    You can specify an Id field when creating an Entity.
+However, you must ensure that it is globally unique.

 ### The UpdatedAt field

 One of the concepts that is always top of mind is ensuring that we are a good mobile citizen.
 This means that we